jmhammond/history-slides/README.md

 # history-slides
-Math 300: Evolution of Mathematics
+Math 531: History of Mathematics

 I'm doing all my course structure development and slide notes within a single orgmode file.
 In order to replicate/use thing, you'd need: